rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 When a value is added to the "foo" registry, a new "identity" statement must be added to the "iana-foo" YANG module.
-The name of the "identity" is the lowercase of the name provided in the registry.
+The name of the "identity" MUST be the name as provided in the registry.
 The "identity" statement should have the following sub- statements defined: